atomaszewicz/Bond/RStudio/Analysis.md

 |Average|$643,099,031|$206,247,286|3.2|$530,698,483|7.9|

 There's a lot to unpack here, so let's go slowly.
 First we see that while on average Craig grossed the most globally, Connery claims the box office crown domestically.
 Although Daniel Craig's interpretation of the character is easily the most raw and serious, he comes off a lot more stylish and debonair (read as: British) than Connery.
-On the other hand, Connery's 007 performance have more of a maverick feeling to them.
-In my mind, Connery's 007 films are thus more attractive to Americans what with their 'Don't Tread on Me' mentality and fascination with the cowboy archetype.
-Although not in this table we note here that Connery's *Thunderball* and *Goldfinger* take first and second place, followed by Craig's *Skyfall*, for highest grossing films both stateside and around the world.
-Globally, each of these films grossed over $1bn.
-Domestically *Thunderball* grossed over $600mill, almost twice as much as *Skyfall*.
+Connery's 007 performance have more of a maverick feeling to them which  makes them more attractive to Americans, what with their 'Don't Tread on Me' mentality and fascination with the cowboy archetype.

 On the other end of the spectrum, at domestic and global box offices, Dalton's films grossed on average the least.
 Dalton's second film *License to Kill* ranks as the lowest grossing Bond film domestically (one of only two that grossed <$100mill) and globally, while his first, *The Living Daylights*, is third from last in both categories.
 Though *License to Kill* suffered from both a higher-than-usual age classification in Britain <sup>[6]</sup> and a last-minute title change <sup> [7] </sup>, it doesn't explain why the first one was so poorly recieved.
 Well, what makes Dalton's Bond different from the rest?